praeclarum/MarriageClock/README.md

 It also always says "H+J" in honor of Heather and James' marriage.

+Listen to [Merge Conflict 165: IoT Gifts Make the Best Gifts](https://www.mergeconflict.fm/165) for a complete overview of how this project came together.

 ## Bill of Materials

 1. $19.95 **[Adafruit HUZZAH32](https://www.adafruit.com/product/3405)** I love ESP32s and the Adafruit dev kit one of my favorites because it includes a USB connector and a battery management unit.